 - Place the rotor loosely onto the crank and check that it may move freely above the statorbase. - Take the spark plug out and bring the piston into ignition position.
-Might be 2 mm BTDC, but consult your manual. - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+Might be 2 mm BTDC. - Take the rotor carefully off again without changing the crank's position and reset it onto the crank in such a way that the marking on the rotor aligns with the marking on the stator.
+In that position fasten the rotor carefully with the original nut.